atdd-bdd/GherkinExecutorCPP/README.md

 - Run all tests.

 - Now implement the production code to make the tests pass

 If you add a `Scenario `to the feature file, you need to rerun `GherkinExecutorForCPP`.
 If you add new steps, you need to copy the new glue code from the `glue.cpp.tmpl `file to the` glue.cpp` file and copy the prototype from` glue.h.tmpl` to` glue.h` file.
+Alternatively, you can correct the missing method error in the test file by having the IDE create the method.